hareeshkavumkulath/BigdataAnalytics/README.md

 #### Limitations and Future Work

 The analysis done as part of this project was limited in some aspects like:

 a.
 Analysis was only carried out only over the dataset from the year 2019 and 2018.
 b.
 Supervised Learning involved trying hyper-parameter tuning for very few hyper-parameters values.

 Both the above mentioned points were largely attributed to the fact that the computational resources used for this project were regular personal laptop machines.
+Consequently **were not able to exactly match the results shown in [6]** which we had used as our baseline for the supervised learning part.

 In order to overcome such limitations a future extension to this project could involve running this same working pipeline over a compute cluster which would allow us to cover more data and may be arrive at better results within our analysis.

 #### Configuration Used

 It took us approximately **78 mins** to generate all the results on a single machine with **i5 5th Gen** and **8GB RAM**.

 #### Instructions to run the project
 	* Download the Project Directory to your loacl machine - "311_Service_Request_Analysis"